mont266/FriendsOfRescue/content/posts/2022-01-25-welcome-lottie.md

 featuredImage: https://ucarecdn.com/5f8032a7-6cba-4c07-b23a-50548532bef0/-/crop/1097x1712/0,0/-/preview/
 excerpt: Lottie
 categories:
-  - category: Not Yet Available
+  - category: Cats & Kittens
 ---
 > *This tabby beauty is Lottie.
 She came into our care after her finder who had several cats of their own struggled to get on top of her allergies 🤧*